 Because the business is built on the volume of its transactions, the business does not focus on long-term community relationships.

-In fact, it is often at odds with community aspirations, and must play “nice” by being a good corporate citizen – via csr and public relations
+In fact, it is often at odds with community aspirations, and must play “nice” by being a good corporate citizen – via CSR, public relations, and cause-marketing.

-The Regenerative Marketing Institute will create a research agenda starting with local, community-based initiatives to explore and develop practical knowledge on regenerative marketing – principles, frameworks, emerging practices, and case studies – from around the world.
+Our research agenda begins by exploring local, community-based initiatives to develop practical knowledge on regenerative marketing – principles, frameworks, emerging practices, and case studies – from around the world.